from the Lesson Zone

 Step 3

-After you finish reading the story, ask students to identify the repeating part of the story ("She didn't tell").
-Tell students, "Many of you will have a chance to play a xylophone along with this repeating part when we read the story again."
+After the story, ask the kids to identify the repeating part ("She didn't tell").
+Tell them, "Many of you will get a chance to play a xylophone along with this part when we read it again!"

 C-D-E-F